mosaicml/llm-foundry/README.md

     "The answer to life, the universe, and happiness is" \
     "Here's a quick recipe for baking chocolate chip cookies: Start by"
 ```

+Note: the `composer` command used above to train the model refers to [Composer](https://github.com/mosaicml/composer) library's distributed launcher.

 # Contact Us
 If you run into any problems with the code, please file Github issues directly to this repo.